Dusty Johnson: 2020

 On February 19, 2020, Johnson announced his bid for reelection to the House.
 On February 4, 2020, former state representative Liz Marty May announced she would challenge Johnson in the Republican primary.
+On June 2, 2020, President Donald Trump endorsed Johnson, writing on Twitter that Johnson is a "phenomenal advocate for the people of South Dakota."

-Two Democrats, Brian Wirth of Dell Rapids and Whitney Raver of Custer, announced their candidacy for the House seat, but neither got the required number of signatures to make the ballot.
+Two Democrats, Brian Wirth of Dell Rapids and Whitney Raver of Custer, announced their candidacy for the House seat, but neither received the required number of signatures to make the ballot.
 According to state party chairman Randy Seiler, Wirth and Raver's canvassing efforts were hampered by the COVID-19 pandemic.
 On June 2, Johnson won the Republican primary, 77%–23%.
 He won the general election with 81% of the vote.

 2022

 On October 12, 2021, State Representative Taffy Howard announced that she would challenge Johnson in the Republican primary.
 On June 7, 2022, Johnson defeated Howard, 59%–40%.

-Tenure
+Johnson went on to defeat Libertarian nominee Collin Duprel 77.4%–22.6%.

+2024

+Johnson won the Republican primary unopposed.
+He went on to face Democrat Sheryl Johnson, who he defeated 72%–28%.

+2026 gubernatorial campaign

+On June 30, 2025, Johnson announced that he would run for governor of South Dakota in 2026.

+Political positions

 Johnson was sworn into the U.S. House of Representatives on January 3, 2019, and joined the Problem Solvers Caucus soon after.